colbylwilliams/deployment-environments/README.md

 Once you've configured your workflow, save it as a `.yml` file in your target Repository's `.github/workflows` directory.

 **See the usage examples at the bottom of this README.
-Or for a complete example, see the [deployment-environments-sample](https://github.com/colbylwilliams/deployment-environments-sample) repo**
+For a complete example, see the [deployment-environments-sample](https://github.com/colbylwilliams/deployment-environments-sample) repo.**

 ## Environment Name